SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

 - Change VCO frequency using UP/DOWN and confirm with a short SET press.
 Holding SET cancels the frequency change and returns to the main screen unchanged.
 Holding UP/DOWN will auto-sweep through the VCO frequency band with gradual acceleration.
 If no confirmation is given, the frequency edit will time out unchanged.
 - PLL lock is verified after programming.
 To prevent false unlock indications caused by FM modulation, operational lock-flag polling is intentionally stopped after lock has been detected; periodic TSA5511 status monitoring nevertheless remains active, including during menu operation and frequency editing.
 DIAGNOSTICS refreshes the live lock/input information for display without overriding the operational lock state or output-port control; unexpected POR indications remain handled by the normal recovery logic.
 - If enabled, the LCD backlight will dim after a preset period in quiescent state (locked).
 The LCD backlight can be turned off completely from the QUICK MENU and will be restored by pressing any button.
 - I²C communication loss is indicated and retried automatically.
 Any active menu is closed and any unconfirmed frequency edit is cancelled, except that DIAGNOSTICS retains the selected page during recovery; a fixed `!` at the upper-right marks the displayed values as temporarily stale while the fault indicator blinks.
+Pressing any button briefly shows the `I2C ERROR` / `retrying...` message without performing an action, then returns to the frozen diagnostics page.
 Any pending settings are still discarded for safety.
+The I²C recovery counter is incremented only after a recovery has been successfully completed.
 After communication is restored, the PLL is fully reprogrammed only if a write may have failed or the TSA5511 POR flag indicates an unexpected reset.
 After a read-only interruption without POR, the existing programming is retained; if lock was lost, acquisition control and lock verification are resumed.